HYDRABLOOMER/HACKATHON/FEATURES.md

 ### *Primary Generator of Verified Environmental Action Data*

-The Task-Based Environment is the core of EcoQuest.
-It is where real-world environmental actions are performed, verified, and converted into structured data.
+The Task-Based Environment is the core feature of EcoQuest.
+It this the real-world environmental actions are performed, verified, and converted into a well structured data.

 ### **What it does**

-Users complete predefined environmental tasks such as cleanups, recycling drives, or tree planting.
+Users complete predefined environmental tasks such as area cleanups, recycling drives, or tree planting.
 Each completed task produces a time-stamped, geo-tagged action record that contributes to aggregate environmental insights.
+User gets points for task completion.

 ### **Why it exists**